becarpenter/animaIPJ/IPJautonomic.md

 with the ARPANET in the 1970s and later in the Internet are at their core autonomic: self-configuring, self-optimizing, self-healing.
 Examples include OSPF (Open Shortest Path First) and IS-IS (Intermediate System to Intermediate System).
-But over the decades since their original deployment, even those protocols have evolved to become provisioning monsters requiring the human configuration of “nerd-knob” parameters and policies for operators.
+But over the decades, even those protocols have evolved to become provisioning monsters requiring the human configuration of “nerd-knob” parameters and policies for operators.
 A whole industry and research discipline for network Operations Administration and Management (OAM)